WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-Refer section of filtering  different operator available.
+Refer [section on filtering](#support-for-filtering-data) for different operators supported.

-Some sample queries on globalVariables with filtering for taskDetails and taskLegDetails
+Some sample queries on global variables with filtering for taskDetails and taskLegDetails

 | Usecase                                                                      | Query Type                                             | Query                                                                                         | Response                                                                                            |
 | ---------------------------------------------------------------------------- | ------------------------------------------------------ | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |